rycolab/website/content/classes/aflt-s22/main.md

 +++
-title = 'Advanced Formal Language Theory, Spring 2022' subtitle = 'ETH Zürich: [Course catalog](http://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=161041&semkez=2022S&ansicht=LEHRVERANSTALTUNGEN&lang=en)' summary = 'This course serves as an introduction to various advanced topics in formal language theory.
-The primary focus of the course is on weighted formalisms, which can easily be applied in machine learning.
-Topics include finite-state machines as well as the algorithms that are commonly used for their manipulation.
-We will also cover weighted context-free grammars, weighted tree automata, and weighted mildly context-sensitive formalisms.'
+title = 'Advanced Formal Language Theory, Spring 2022' subtitle = 'ETH Zürich: [Course catalog](http://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lerneinheitId=161041&semkez=2022S&ansicht=LEHRVERANSTALTUNGEN&lang=en)' summary = 'This course serves as an introduction to weighted formal language theory.
+The lectures cover the theory and algorithms used to manipulate and compute with weighted automata and grammars in detail.
+The emphasis is on rigor and depth rather than broad coverage.
+To motivate the theory, the course will also cover various applications of formal language theory to modern-day machine learning.
+Students should expect a healthy dose of proof-writing and, thus, mathematical maturity is expected.
+In terms of background, the class will draw on techniques from discrete math, analysis, linear algebra.
+While there are no hard prerequisites, having taken a class that covers basic graph algorithms will be helpful. '

 active = true  # Activate this widget? true/false
 weight = 20